-Medication management – Use of medication is based on thorough assessment of the consumer, prescribing using best evidenced based protocols, and monitoring consumer outcomes to make adjustments or medication changes as needed.
+Use of medication is based on thorough assessment of the consumer and are prescribed using the best evidenced based protocols.
+Our providers monitor consumer outcomes and make adjustments or medication changes as needed.
 Access to the psychiatric services for non-urgent care is through the Intake Clinician for assessment.
 Following the assessment a prescriber appointment is made for a complete psychiatric assessment to determine if medication is recommended.

 The role of our psychiatric providers is to oversee medication and treatment by LCMHS clinical staff.
 Our providers are engaged in consultation for adult and children’s services, and the mobile crisis team.

-For consumers who are in the CRT program, our CPS team can provide extra support Monday through Friday to assist with medication education, planning, or other supports.
-These services are focused upon providing consumers with information regarding medication used, but also provide illness self-management and recovery information with the goal of the services being consumer self-sufficiency, as they are able, in terms of providing office or home based medication support.
+For consumers who are in the Community Rehabilitation Treatment program, our Community Psychoeducation Services team can provide extra support Monday through Friday to assist with medication education, planning, or other supports.
+These services focus on providing consumers with information about their medication, but also provide illness self-management and recovery information with the goal of the services being consumer self-sufficiency, as they are able, in terms of providing office or home based medication support.